ameriod/ForestKit/README.md

 ## TODOs

-* Update the sample app to show the debug menu and all logging options used.
+* Update the `FileOutputTreeView` to search, filter, sort by date and clear logs.
 * Add Carthage support.
 * Add Cocopods support.
 * Add CI/CD to build the project.